 Step 6: Keep Track of Your Expenses

 This isn’t really a step, more like friendly advice.
 If you’re paying out of pocket for anything from business cards to website fees, keep track of these things throughout the year.
-You can deduct them on your taxes, and you can decide where your money is well spent (newspaper ads) versus where you’re not getting your money’s worth (Facebook ads).
+You can deduct them from your taxes, and you can decide where your money is well spent (newspaper ads) versus where you’re not getting your money’s worth (Facebook ads).
 This will help you grow your business without overspending.

 Once you become a real estate agent, you can explore other career options, like becoming a Realtor or getting a real estate broker license.
 These have a lot of options available to them to ensure you’re doing what you love, making good money, and helping people through these important life milestones.